Why Do Golf Balls Have Numbers On Them?

 Buck Moore, caddy to Olin Browne wouldn’t let his employer use even-numbered balls during the 2015 Champions Tour season.

-Some ordinary golfers believe the same as Jack Nicklaus and will only use number three balls.
-There are also a number of golfers who think having a three on the ball will mean that they will three putt.
-So they don’t use balls featuring the number three.
+Some ordinary golfers believe the same as Jack Nicklaus and will only use balls numbered three.
+There are also some golfers who think having a three on the ball will mean that they will three-putt so they won’t use those balls.

-In China the number eight is considered a lucky number and so no doubt many Chinese golfers would prefer the number eight ball or possibly even 88.
+In China, the number eight is considered lucky and so no doubt many Chinese golfers would prefer an eight on their ball or possibly even 88.

 British Golf Museum – tools of the trade.

 Start your own golf ball collection – Collectors weekly

 What do High Numbers on a Golf Ball Mean?

 Numbers greater than 300 may refer to the number of dimples on a golf ball or the numbers may be associated with the model number such as AD333.

 What Does the Color Of the Number on a Golf Ball Mean?

 Something that might be more significant than the number is actually the color that it has been printed in.